Recently asked questions relating to The Chorley & District Building Society transfer of equity

-- I recently bought a house without my fiance’s name on the ownership paperwork.
-My lawyer claimed it is due to the fact that she is not in the loan offer with The Chorley & District Building Society.
-I'm wondering is there any way that I can put her name on the title?
+- I recently bought a property without my wife's name on the title.
+My conveyancing solicitor advised it is because she is not in the mortgage with The Chorley & District Building Society.
+I'm wondering is there any way that I can add her name on the title?

-Sample of information requested in a lawyer form concerning a The Chorley & District Building Society Transfer of Equity
+Have you approached The Chorley & District Building Society to seek consent to the Transfer of Equity

 Please provide a copy of your National Insurance Number?

-Important warnings to consider in supplemental the above The Chorley & District Building Society transfer of equity Questions and Answers :
+Information to consider in supporting the above The Chorley & District Building Society transfer of equity Questions and Answers :

 Tax and Legal

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such conditions are not strictly observed you may be in breach of your covenants under the lease.
+If your property is leasehold, provisions in the lease may require that you have a license to do so from the landlord.
+If such restrictions are not strictly observed you may be in violation of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancing solicitor will check with The Chorley & District Building Society This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your lawyer will check with The Chorley & District Building Society This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as The Chorley & District Building Society or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at the conclusion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity transaction.

 If you do not keep up the payments on your mortgage with The Chorley & District Building Society your property may be repossessed.